-Greta Carlson, PsyD, is a Psychology Resident at The Center for Cognitive Therapy and Assessment in Falls Church and Alexandria, Virginia.
+Greta Carlson, PsyD, is a licensed psychologist at The Center for Cognitive Therapy and Assessment in Falls Church and Alexandria, Virginia.
 Dr. Carlson’s extensive experience includes the practice of psychodynamic psychotherapy and dynamic approaches to psychological assessment of children, adolescents, and adults.

 Dr. Carlson earned her clinical psychologist doctorate from George Washington University in Washington, DC.
 She then completed a predoctoral internship, accredited by the American Psychological Association (APA), through Friends Hospital in Philadelphia, Pennsylvania.